 The reporting scale for core content areas: English Language Arts, Mathematics, Science and Social Studies consists of 4 performance levels.
-Students in K, 1st, 2nd, and 3rd will not receive a traditional progress report at the 4 1⁄2 week mark.
+Students in 1st-3rd will not receive a traditional progress report at the 4 1⁄2 week mark.

-4.0--Exceeding proficiency of the standard
+- 4.0--Exceeding proficiency of the standard

-3.0--Meeting proficiency of the standard
+- 3.0--Meeting proficiency of the standard

-2.0--Developing proficiency of the standard
+- 2.0--Developing proficiency of the standard

-1.0--Beginning to demonstrate understanding of the standard
+- 1.0--Beginning to demonstrate an understanding of the standard

-Not Formally Assessed
+- Not Formally Assessed

-4th and 5th Grades--Standards Based/Hybrid Report Card
+4th/5th Grade--Report Card

-Students in 4th & 5th grade will receive both letter grades for academic subjects and performance levels (same as above) for standards assessed in all content areas.
+Students in 4th and 5th grades will receive numeric grades for academic subjects.